markyharris/livesectional/README.md

              </ul>
           <li>Map Utilities
           <ul>
-             <li>Homepage - Will bring up this page.
+             <li>Homepage - Will bring up the Home page.
              <li>Set RPI Timezone - Allows the user to set their Time Zone without the command line.
+             <li>Expand File System - Allows RPI to utilize the entire amount of memory on the microSD Card.
              <li>Download Config File - Allows the builder to backup the config file to another computer.
              <li>Download Airports File - Allows the builder to backup the airports file to another computer.
              <li>Download Heat Map File - Allows the builder to download Heat Map file for diagnostic purposes.